Amsterdam/signals-frontend/docs/adr/0005-deploy-setup.md

 All domain specific repositories will be combined into [a single repository](https://github.com/Amsterdam/signalen).
 This repository will contain a separate 'package' (or whatever you want to call it) that contains domain specific configuration.

 The [Amsterdam/signals-frontend](https://github.com/Amsterdam/signals-frontend) repository will remain the base repository and will have tagged releases, as is currently the case.
-The `Dockerfile`, `Jenkinsfile` and `docker-compose.yml` will be moved to [Amsterdam/signalen](https://github.com/Amsterdam/signalen).
-That also goes for the `start.sh` script that applies the right configuration to the corresponding Docker container at run-time and for Amsterdam tailored e2e tests.
+The `Jenkinsfile` will be moved to [Amsterdam/signalen](https://github.com/Amsterdam/signalen).

 Each separate package will still have their own `Dockerfile`.
 The [Amsterdam/signalen](https://github.com/Amsterdam/signalen) repository's `master` branch will be tagged, not individual 'packages'.